User Misconceptions of LLM-Based Conversational Programming Assistants: Discussion

-We begin our discussion with a brief summary of our work.
-First, we brainstormed potential misconceptions that users of conversational LLM-assistants may have in programming contexts and identified a crucial distinction: misconceptions may be about the affordances of \textit{specific tools} with LLM-components, or about LLMs as a class of models.
-Several papers have demonstrated how LLMs pose challenges for mental model formation \cite{Tankelevitch2024TheAI,Zamfirescu-Pereira2023WhyPrompts,Nguyen2024HowOther}; here, we propose that the variance in affordances of tools built \textit{around} LLMs represents an entirely new frontier of complexity for users to navigate.
+To summarize our work, we began by brainstorming potential misconceptions that users of conversational LLM-assistants may have in programming contexts, identifying a crucial distinction: misconceptions may concern the affordances of \textit{specific tools} with LLM-components, or LLMs as a class of models.
+Several papers have demonstrated how LLMs pose challenges for mental model formation \cite{Tankelevitch2024TheAI, Zamfirescu-Pereira2023WhyPrompts, Nguyen2024HowOther}; we propose that the variance in affordances of tools built \textit{around} LLMs represents an entirely new frontier of complexity for users to navigate.

-A user might have reasonable awareness of core properties of LLMs, like sensitivity to prompt language and context window usage, but have mistaken ideas about the tools and plugins available to a particular chatbot \textit{using} an LLM as part of its response mechanism.
-In our analysis of Python-programming-related conversations from the WildChat dataset, these tool-level misconceptions were most readily apparent.
-We specifically noted potential confusions around the availability of web access, non-text outputs, code execution, algebraic computations, cross-session memory, system commands to clear the chat and continuous model updates.
+A user might have reasonable awareness of core LLM properties, like sensitivity to prompt language and context window usage, but have mistaken ideas about the tools and plugins available to a particular chatbot \textit{using} an LLM as its response mechanism.
+In our analysis of Python-programming conversations from WildChat, these tool-level misconceptions were most readily apparent, allowing us to surface misconceptions and their manifestations in real-world conversations.
+We noted potential confusions around the availability of web access, non-text outputs, code execution, algebraic computations, cross-session memory, system commands to clear the chat, and continuous model updates.

-We did not observe as strong evidence for what we consider "model-level" misconceptions in the log analysis, like confusions about how context windows work.
-However, this may be because such conceptual errors are less likely to manifest in prompt language directly.
-Although we note prompts that could indicate misconceptions (or at least suboptimal strategies) about the context window, for example, the user's expectations are not as readily clear from very long prompts as when a user instructs the chatbot to use information from a linked GitHub repository.
+We did not observe strong evidence for "model-level" misconceptions in the log analysis, like confusions about context windows.
+However, such conceptual errors may be less likely to manifest in prompt language.
+While we note prompts that could indicate misconceptions about the context window, user expectations are not as readily clear from very long prompts as when a user instructs the chatbot to use information from a linked GitHub repository.